A BRIEF History of DELBARTON SCHOOL

-Luther Kountze had four children: Barclay Ward, William Delancey, Helen Livingston and Annie Ward.
-Borrowing a syllable from each of the first three children’s’ names the estate was named del bar ton.
+Luther and Annie Kountze had four children: Barclay Ward, William Delancey, Helen Livingston and Annie Ward.
+Borrowing a syllable from each of the first three children’s’ names, the estate was named Del-bar-ton.

-Following the death of Luther Kountze in 1918 the family made several attempts to sell the estate.
-In 1925 the monks of Saint Mary’s Abbey, then in the center of the City of Newark, seeking a house of studies for young members of the community, purchased approximately four hundred acres of Delbarton, including the mansion and farm.
-In the fall of 1927 the first group of pioneering professors and theological students took up permanent residence and began monastic and academic life at Delbarton.
+Following Luther Kountze’s death from influenza on April 17, 1918, his heirs made several attempts to sell the Delbarton estate.
+In 1925, the monks of St. Mary’s Abbey, then located in the center of the City of Newark, seeking a suburban setting for a house of studies for young members of the community, purchased approximately four hundred acres of the original estate, including the mansion and farm.
+In the fall of 1927, the first group of pioneering Benedictine professors and theological students took up permanent residence in what became known as “Old Main” and its surrounding outbuildings, and began monastic and academic life at Delbarton.

-Soon the idea of establishing a secondary school began to germinate in this education oriented Benedictine community which already conducted St. Benedict’s Prep in Newark.
-Led by Abbot Patrick M. O’Brien and pioneering first Headmaster, Father Augustine Wirth, Delbarton School opened as school for resident students in 1939 with sixth, seventh and eighth grades.
-Eight boys were graduated from the eighth grade the following spring of 1940.
+Soon, the idea of establishing a secondary school for boys began to germinate in this education-oriented Benedictine community, which had conducted St. Benedict’s Preparatory School in Newark since 1868.
+Led by Abbot Patrick M. O’Brien, O.S.B., and pioneering Headmaster, Father Augustine Wirth, O.S.B., Delbarton School opened in 1939 as a school for resident students, with students in the sixth, seventh and eighth grades.
+Eight boys were graduated from the eighth grade in the following spring of 1940.

-Delbarton’s fourth headmaster, Father Gerard Lair (1975-1980), initiated major changes.
-The traditional system of discipline, with demerits and detention, was scrapped in favor of a culture of conversation/conversion designed to bring about positive changes in boys.
-The academic prestige of the School grew, and, most significantly, in 1978 the Board of Trustees made the decision to terminate the residential program.
+Delbarton’s fourth headmaster, Father Gerard Lair, O.S.B.
+(1975-1980), initiated major changes in School life.
+The traditional system of discipline, with demerits and detention, was eliminated in favor of "discipline by conversation," designed to bring about positive changes in boys.
+The academic prestige of the School grew, and, most significantly, in 1978 the monastic community terminated the residential program.

-Campus facilities have continued to expand with dedications of the Lynch Athletic Center in 1983, the Findlay Science Pavilion in 1995, and the Fine Arts Center in 2007.
-The student body continued to grow to the current level of some 540 students.
-Since its inception Delbarton has graduated over 4,000 men, many of whom have distinguished themselves in service to nation, church and community.
+Campus facilities continued to expand in the 1980s and 1990s, with dedications of the Lynch Athletic Center in 1983, the Fr.
+Stephen Findlay Pavilion in 1995, the Fine Arts Center in 2007, the Forty Acres and North Field complexes in 2010 and St. Benedict Hall in 2021.
+The student body continued to grow to the current level of over 600 students.
+Since its inception, Delbarton has graduated over 4,000 men, many of whom have distinguished themselves in service to nation, Church and community.